dickinson-comp130-02-fa2025/comp130-web/resources/index.md

 Topics for today's class:
 * Informal discussion of the *scope* of a variable: most variables and parameters are *local*.
 * Review of call stack and debugging.
+Add the ability to step in, step over, step out.
 * Printing on the same line from multiple `print()` statements.
-* Preview of void and fruitful functions.
+* Mini-lab (ungraded):
+  - Using the [callstack_demo.py](class11/callstack_demo.py) program from last time, set a breakpoint in one of the functions.
+Practice running up to that point in the debugger and examining the local variables in each frame of the call stack.
+Now practice stepping statement by statement to the end of the program observing changes in the call stack and its local variables.
+Ask for help if you run into any problems.